espenhermansen/kube_challenge_log_mon/README.md

 Brew install doctl
 ```

-# Install Kubernetes in Digital Ocean
+## Install Kubernetes in Digital Ocean
-I decided to use Terraform for getting the Kbernetes cluster up and running fast. <br />
+I decided to use Terraform for getting the Kubernetes cluster up and running fast. <br />
 Terraform Code is located [Here](https://github.com/espenhermansen/kube_challenge_log_mon/tree/main/terraform) <br />
 <br /> <br />
 You need to set up the Digital Ocean API Key as enviroment_variable.
 Use: